TU-CSCI3362-SP22/activity-singleton/README.md

 # Singleton Activity

 Welcome to GEM's Candy Factory!
-We have a fully automated On Demand Candy factory.
+We have a fully automated On Demand Candy factory with self-replicating robots!
 For the purposes of this activity, our robots are reading the transcript to decide what to do.

 **TODO**
 - [ ] Make the example methods